 In 2013, archaeologists conducting an exploratory dig unearthed perhaps the most exciting part of this benign site’s history – the carefully laid-out body of a huge dog.
-A massive dog in fact – estimated to be around 7 feet tall when standing on its hind legs and weighing in at 14 stones.
+A massive dog in fact!
+Estimated to be around 7 feet tall when standing on its hind legs and weighing in at 14 stones.

 All down the church in the midst of fire, the hellish monster flew, and, passing onward to the quire, he many people slew.Old verse, author unknown

-Shuck continued his rampage in nearby Bungay’s St Mary’s church an hour or so later, “…wringing the necks of two parishioners as they knelt…one shrivelled up like a drawn purse.”
+Shuck continued his rampage in nearby Bungay’s St Mary’s church an hour or so later! “…wringing the necks of two parishioners as they knelt…one shrivelled up like a drawn purse.”

 The legend lives on…

-And afficionados of Suffolk band, The Darkness, keep the legend of Black Shuck alive to this day in their song of the same name, the chorus chanting, “Black Shuck, Black Shuck, Black Shuck – that dog don’t give a… (!)”
+And afficionados of Suffolk band, The Darkness, keep the legend of Black Shuck alive to this day in their song of the same name.
+The chorus chanting, “Black Shuck, Black Shuck, Black Shuck – that dog don’t give a… (!)”

-The fact is that tales of Black Shuck have been told over the centuries and we are conducting some research…including a visit to Blythburgh church to see those scorch marks for ourselves!
+Tales of Black Shuck have been told over the centuries and we are conducting some research…including a visit to Blythburgh church to see those scorch marks for ourselves!